 FLARE 2025 - Peru

-The FLARE Secretariat is delighted to announce that the 11th FLARE Annual Meeting will be held October 23-27, 2025 in Lima, Peru in partnership with the University of Engineering and Technology.
-You are invited!
+Thank you to those who have submitted their abstracts for the 2025 FLARE Annual Meeting.
+Congratulations to those who have been accepted to present at the Annual Meeting!
+The 11th FLARE Annual Meeting will be held October 23-27, 2025 in Lima, Peru in partnership with the University of Engineering and Technology.

 The FLARE Network, housed in the Pulte Institute for Global Development at the University of Notre Dame, is aiming to build upon our momentous 10th Annual Meeting to create an impactful Annual Meeting in 2025.
 There is much to share and discuss relating to forests and livelihoods in this contemporary moment and we very much look forward to meeting again this Fall.